nasa/Common-Metadata-Repository/README.md

 source resources/shell/cmr-bash-autocomplete
 ```

+If you use another system shell, we'll except a PR with auto-complete for it.

 #### Building and Running CMR Dev System in a REPL

-1. Ensure you have installed on your system the items listed above in the
-   "Prerequisites" section.
-2. Install Oracle JDBC Jars into your local maven repository following
-   instructions in `oracle-lib/README.md`.
-The CMR must have these
-   libraries to build but it does not depend on Oracle DB when running
-   locally.
-It uses a local in-memory database by default.
-3. Copy `profiles.example.clj` to `profiles.clj` and update, according to
+1. `cmr install oracle-libs`
+1. `cmr setup profile` and then update the new `./dev-system/profiles.clj`
-   personal instruction provided by a CMR code developer.
+   according to personal instructions provided by a CMR code developer.
-4. `cmr install oracle-libs`
-5. `cmr setup dev`
+1. `cmr setup dev`
-6. `cd dev-system`
-7. `lein repl`
+1. `cmr start repl`
-8. Once given a Clojure prompt, run `(reset)`
+1. Once given a Clojure prompt, run `(reset)`

 Note that the `reset` action could potentially take a while, not only due to
 the code reloading for a large number of namespaces, but for bootstrapping